panzerdp/dmitripavlutin.com/content/posts/081-own-inherited-properties/index.md

 The property accessor `myObject.toString` evaluates to a function.

-Even if directly upon `myObject` there isn't defined a property `toString`, still as the code snippets show there is a value on this property.
-How does it happen?

-The answer is `toString` of `myObject` is an inhertied property.
+`toString` is an inherited property.
 In other words, `myObject` inherits `toString` property from its prototype object.

-When JavaScript evaluates the expression `myObject.toString`, first, it tries to find the property `toString` within the own properties - however it cannot find one (recall that `myObject` has just one own property `myProp`).
-Then JavaScript looks inside the prototype object of `myObject`, and finally finds the property `toString`.
+When JavaScript evaluates the expression `myObject.toString`, first, it tries to find the property `toString` within the own properties - however it cannot find one (`myObject` has just one own property `myProp`).
+Then JavaScript looks inside the prototype object of `myObject`, and finally finds a property `toString`.

-Let's compare the value of property `toString` from the prototype object against the one from `myObject`.
-Are they the same?
+Inherited `toString` property of `myObject` equals to the same property access directly from the prototype object:

 ```javascript
 const myObject = {